mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

     }
 }
 ```
- in response closure request returns array of type `[ChatActiveUsers]` with a list of active chats active users.
+ In response closure request returns array of type `[ChatActiveUsers]` with a list of chat active users that contains active chat id and number of active users.
  In case chat is inactive it won't be included in API response.

 - You can change the theme at runtime of the `ChatComponent` and the `HeaderComponent` using this after initialize the components: